cognix-labs/promptlab/samples/async_example/README.md

 - **Better Resource Utilization**: Make efficient use of system resources
 - **Responsive Applications**: Keep your application responsive while processing large datasets
 - **Scalability**: Handle more concurrent operations
+- **Model Flexibility**: Use local models (Ollama) or cloud models via OpenRouter

+## Using OpenRouter Models

+This example demonstrates how to use various AI models through OpenRouter's API.
+OpenRouter provides a unified API for accessing a wide range of AI models from different providers.

+### Configuration

+To use OpenRouter models, you need to:

+1. Get an API key from [OpenRouter](https://openrouter.ai/)
+2. Set the API key in the `.env` file or pass it via command line
+3. Choose an OpenRouter model (default is `openai/gpt-3.5-turbo`)

+### Available OpenRouter Models

+Check the [OpenRouter documentation](https://openrouter.ai/models) for the most up-to-date list of available models.